brentyi/jax_dataclasses/README.md

 ### Mutations

-All dataclasses are automatically marked as frozen and thus immutable.
-To make changes to nested structures easier, we provide an interface that will (a) make a copy of a pytree and (b) return a context in which any of that copy's contained dataclasses are temporarily mutable:
+All dataclasses are automatically marked as frozen and thus immutable (regardless of whether a `frozen=` parameter is passed in).
+To make changes to nested structures easier, we provide an interface that will (a) make a copy of a pytree and (b) return a context in which any of that copy's contained dataclasses are temporarily
+mutable:

 ```python
 from jax import numpy as jnp